 The School District has continued to see a decrease in enrollment from 2010-11, the projected enrollment is expected to decrease slightly over the next few years.
-However, a new Pennsylvania Department of Transportation road project, Crows Run Corridor, in Conway Borough and New Sewickley Township is expected to eventually increase enrollment.
+This is further supported by the decrease in live births in the District over the last five years.

-On July 1, 2009 the Board set aside \$3,540,145 for increases in retirement, due to the anticipated retirement rate contribution increases from 4.78% to over 36%, and as of June 30th of this year the school board has a committed PSERS fund balance of \$3,874,973 (anticipating using over \$200,000 in 2019-20) to address future mandated retirement increases.
+On July 1, 2009 the Board set aside \$3,540,145 for increases in retirement, due to the anticipated retirement rate contribution increases from 4.78% to over 36%.
+As of June 30th of this year, the school board has a committed PSERS fund balance of \$3,864,973.
+While the District did not use any funds this year, the District will maintain this to address future mandated retirement increases.

-The budget for 2019-20 is prepared during the 2018-19 fiscal year.
+The budget for 2022-23 is prepared during the 2021-22 fiscal year.
 All districts in the Commonwealth are under the rules established by Act 1 of 2006.
 This act, while similar to Act 72, which the School District was a part, provides for an index under which real estate tax millage can be raised, front and back-end referendums, ability to provide tax shifting if voter approved and real estate tax installment payments.